Piranhas, “The Desert”

 The red-bellied piranhas swam in multiple directions inside the basin of the plugged sink of the lavatory.
 The piranhas have been ungoverned for too long; they began cannibalizing each other despite their mistress’s return.

 “The Mountain Gorillas are coming, worse than the cosmic Gray Wolf.
 Because they were vengeful,” Silverback said.
-He listened for Ivory’s soft voice, the strikes of roaring engines, and the Gray Wolf’s icy howl.
+He listened for Ivory’s soft voice, the strikes of roaring engines, and The Gray Wolf’s icy howl.